FEISystems/ca-adpq-prototype/README.md

 ##  2.4 Technical Approach Requirements
 In the following sections, we address each of the technical requirements described in the RFI and reference the corresponding GitHub issue number.

-1. Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted
+### a.
+Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted

 GitHub Issue #63

 When we assembled the team, the Product Manager, Mr. Terry Boswell, was given the authority and responsibility for the quality of the prototype submitted.

-2. Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions
+### b.
+Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions

 GitHub Issue #64

 We assembled a multidisciplinary and collaborative team that included:

 *   Leadership, Product Definition, and Requirements Team
     *   Product Manager – Terry Boswell
     *   Scrum Master – Claire Reinken